-November 10, 2003 Amended April 19, 2010
+November 10, 2003 Amended April 19, 2010 Amended February 15, 2016

-1 Duties of Members
+I. Duties of Members

 - 1. Members are expected to regularly attend scheduled hearings and meetings of the Honor Council.
 Failure to attend more than half of the hearings over the course of a semester may be considered dereliction of duty. - 2.
 Members will accept a reasonable number of administrative assignments (investigations, letter revisions, outside contacts, etc.) as requested by the President. - 3.
 Members will take care to preserve the confidentiality of student witnesses, implicating parties and implicated parties.
-Any willful violation of confidentiality may result in removal from the Honor Council.
+Any willful violation of confidentiality will result in removal from the Honor Council.

-2 Duties of Officers
+II.
+Duties of Officers